 Education in the news

-- May 22, 2025We are delighted to invite all social work educators, practitioners, researchers and students to participate in a free, self-paced e-learning course on the Global Standards for Social Work Education and Training, which were jointly developed by the International Association of Schools of Social Work (IASSW) and the International Federation of Social Workers (IFSW).
+- May 22, 2025We are delighted to invite all social work educators, practitioners, researchers and students to participate in a free, self-paced e-learning course which was developed by the the International Association for Schools of Social Work (IASSW) in collaboration with the Department of Applied Social Sciences at The Hong Kong Polytechnic University.